ThinkbotsAreFree/logo.eno/README.md

 ## context

-for convenience, it is possible to enter the context of an object, where slots are accessible as variables.
+for convenience, it is possible to enter the context of an object, where **slots are accessible as variables**.

 in order to enter a context, we put the object's name alone on its line.